-The TMCM-3230 is a triple axis controller/driver module for 2-phase bipolar stepper motors with state of the art feature set.
+The TMCM-1240 is a single axis controller/driver module for 2-phase bipolar stepper motors with state of the art feature set.
 It is highly integrated, offers a convenient handling and can be used in many decentralized applications.
-The module has been designed for coil currents up to 3A RMS and 48 V DC supply voltage.
-With its high energy efficiency from TRINAMIC's coolStepTM technology cost for power consumption is kept down.
-The TMCL firmware allows for both standalone and direct mode operation.
+The module can be mounted on the back of NEMA 17 (42mm flange size) stepper motors and has been designed for coil currents of up to 2A RMS and 24V DC supply voltage.
+With its high energy efficiency from Trinamic's coolStepTM technology cost for power consumption is kept down.
+The TMCL firmware allows for standalone operation and direct mode control.

-Main Characteristics
+Main characteristics

-- Motion controller & stepper motor driver: - Hardware motion profile calculation in real-time. - On the fly alteration of motion parameters (e.g. position, velocity, acceleration). - High performance microcontroller for overall system control and communication protocol handling. - Up to 256 microsteps per full step. - High-efficient operation, low power dissipation. - Dynamic current control. - Integrated protection. - stallGuard2TM feature for stall detection. - coolStepTM feature for reduced power consumption and heat dissipation. - stealthChopTM feature for quiet operation and smooth motion. - dcStepTM feature for load dependent speed control. - Dedicated home and stop switch inputs for each motor. - Interfaces - Serial communication interface (3.3V, level shifter for RS232, RS485 or RS422 can be added). - CAN 2.0B communication interface. - USB full speed (12Mbit/s) device interface. - 8 general purpose digital/analog inputs. - 8 general-purpose digital oututs.
+- Motion controller & stepper motor driver: - Hardware motion profile calculation in real-time. - On the fly alteration of motion parameters (e.g. position, velocity, acceleration). - High performance microcontroller for overall system control and communication protocol handling. - Up to 256 microsteps per full step. - High-efficient operation, low power dissipation. - Dynamic current control. - Integrated protection. - stallGuard2TM feature for stall detection. - coolStepTM feature for reduced power consumption and heat dissipation. - stealthChopTM feature for quiet operation and smooth motion. - dcStepTM feature for load dependent speed control.